The Very Highest Quality Coins...

 Value

 An accurate value for this sort of coin is difficult is determine.
 The mintage figure in itself would suggest a very modest value, perhaps up to $10 or £10, but the fact that most were melted lifts the value much higher.
 If this was a US coin, it would undoubtedly trade at thousands of dollars, possibly more.
 Krause lists them as $225 in Uncirculated, $125 in XF, with no prices shown for BU (none will be bright), or for grades from VF downwards.
-As stated above, this is almost certainly because they are never seen in lower grades becasue none have ever entered circulation.
+As stated above, this is almost certainly because they are never seen in lower grades because none have ever entered circulation.

 We may regret selling these if we see these coins selling for ten times the price in a few years.